Lots of tiny details make a unified and functional whole.

 Its not all been talk and good intentions.
 We have made award winning bikes that are being thrashed around Bristol daily, delivering bread and other items, we have ferried our kids around and commuted on them, we have broken a few and redesigned, we have tweeked, headscratched and blagged but the time is nearly here when we can share our bicycles with you, early 2017 will definitely see our first bicycles for sale.

-Designing bicycles takes a long time….if we are honest we didn’t think that it would take this long….we have our bicycles rolling around Bristol and South Glos for a year and a half now, being testing and ‘developed’..
+Designing bicycles takes a long time….if we are honest we didn’t think that it would take this long….we have our bicycles rolling around Bristol and South Glos for three years now, being testing and ‘developed’..
 Our design philosophy is that the bikes are simple, manufacturable on a small to medium scale and as affordable as they can be.
-Our built method is modular so design elements can be carried over to each model, that how we get our style… this means tubing of certain sizes needs to be found, techniques have to be invented and jigs designed and redesigned… what we’re trying to say is that we are not there yet, but we are actually getting there.
+Our built method is modular so design elements can be carried over to each model, that how we get our style… this means tubing of certain sizes needs to be found, techniques have to be invented and jigs designed and redesigned… what we’re trying to say is that we are not there yet, but we are getting there.

 We know that our range of Utility bikes will be different and will fit nicely into what’s already available, they will be more relevant to the UK than others and we hope our less expensive models will make Utility bikes more affordable to many more people.